SalomePlatform/yacs/doc/console.rst

 .. _console:

 ************************************
-Utilisation de YACS en mode console
+Using YACS in console mode
 ************************************

 .. toctree::